KNFullStack/KN-Fitness/README.md

    * Corrected by removing the height property in the image's ID selector.
 2. Fixed top navigation bar caused the user to be taken too far down the page when clicking links.
    * This was corrected by the using the CSS property "scroll-margin-top", which I learned about on [stackoverflow](https://stackoverflow.com/).
 See Acknowledgments for details.
+3. Navigation bar toggler was not collapsing once a link was clicked.
+Resolved with help on [stackoverflow](https://stackoverflow.com/).
+See Acknowledgments for details.

 ## Lighthouse Results
 Images below show the Lighthouse results on both mobile and desktop: